lathonez/lathonez.github.io/_posts/2016-02-21-ionic-2-unit-testing.markdown

 [23:40:11] Finished 'test.compile' after 2.4 s
 ```

-To verify that the compilation has succeed as planned, inspect www/build/test.
-You should see that app.spec.ts test has been compiled into Javascript, along with all the source code:
+To verify that the compilation has succeed as planned, inspect `www/build/test`.
+You should see that `app.spec.ts` has been compiled into Javascript, along with all the source code:

 ```